xyproto/katago/README.md

 # katago

-Go package for communicating with Katago
+Go package for communicating with Katago.

+# THIS IS A WORK IN PROGRESS